I’m excited to tell you a year later, we still LOVE the East Nashville restaurant, Folk, that serves quite possibly the best pizza in Nashville.

 I was pleasantly surprised that the place is more handsome in person than on-line and just has such a pleasant ambiance, something I’ve experienced more in California than here in Nashville, where restaurants are sometimes overdone barnyard or so loud, we never return.

-Folk makes their own sour dough pizza and bread.
-They always have a toast on the menu.
+Folk makes their own sour dough pizza and bread (make their own starter too).
+They always have a toast option on the menu.
 This was made with chanterelles mushrooms and was stellar.
 The bread rivals any sour dough anywhere.

 On one occasion we shared a bottle of this cotes-du-rhône red, which I highly recommend if you’re ordering a bottle.